-Mike Kelly has spent more than 35 years honing his skill as one of the nation's top personal injury attorneys.
-Throughout that time he has focused on protecting consumers from medical mistakes, dangerous automobiles, flawed household products, unsafe drugs and devices, roadway accidents and a host of other injury producing causes.
+Mike Kelly is in his fourth decade as one of the nation’s top plaintiff's personal injury attorneys.
+Throughout that time he has protected consumers from corporate greed, medical mistakes, dangerous household products, unsafe drugs and devices, roadway accidents and a host of other wrongdoers.
 He has tried, arbitrated or settled more than 200 cases where the recovery by his client exceeded $1,000,000.

-Beyond his stellar results in the courtroom, Kelly is proud of his contributions to the legal community locally, nationally and globally.
-He has presented more than two hundred invited lectures, tutorials, presentations, seminars and advocacy demonstrations across the United States, and in Asia, South America, the United Kingdom and Eastern Europe.
-In 2017 he returned to Japan at the request of the Japanese Federation of Bar Associations to teach litigation advocacy courses in Osaka and Tokyo.
-He is a regular speaker for 360 advocacy, and chairs their annual trucking litigation program.
-He served for ten years as the director of teacher training programs for the National Institute of Trial Advocacy.
-He lectures regularly for the California Continuing Education of the Bar (CEB), The Rutter Group, CAOC, ABOTA, PLI, AAJ, 360 Advocacy and SFTLA.
-He has long been active in protecting the rights of the underrepresented, working for pedestrian and bicyclist safety, lobbying for medical compensation fairness for malpractice victims and protecting the rights of the LGBT community.
+Beyond stellar results for his clients, Kelly is proud of his many contributions to the legal community.
+He is a sought-after speaker and teacher having presented more than two hundred invited educational lectures, tutorials, presentations, seminars and advocacy demonstrations across the United States, Asia, South America, the United Kingdom and Eastern Europe.
+He is a regular speaker for 360 Advocacy, and chairs its annual Trucking Litigation program.
+He teaches regularly for NITA, The Rutter Group, ABOTA, the Consumer Attorneys of California, AAJ and SFTLA.
+He served for 10 years as the Director of Teacher Training programs for the National Institute of Trial Advocacy and remains as a member of its Board of Governors.
+He has long been active in protecting the rights of the underrepresented, and working for pedestrian and bicyclist safety, lobbying for compensation fairness for medical malpractice victims and protecting the rights of the LGBT community.

-In 2014, he was selected as the “Trial Lawyer of the Year” by the California Chapter of the American Board of Trial Advocates.
-In 2012 he was honored by the Consumer Attorneys of California with the Robert E. Cartwright award, for his work teaching Trial Advocacy.
+He has been selected as the “Trial Lawyer of the Year” by the California Chapter of the American Board of Trial Advocates and honored by the Consumer Attorneys of California with the Robert E. Cartwright award, for his work teaching Trial Advocacy.
 In 2011 he was honored by the National Institute of Trial Advocacy with the Robert Oliphant Award, recognizing his pro bono contributions to advocacy teaching.
-In 2010 he was voted the San Francisco Trial Lawyers Association’s “Trial Lawyer of the Year," his fourth nomination as the SFTLA Trial Lawyer of the Year.
+He has been selected as the San Francisco Trial Lawyers Association’s “Trial Lawyer of the Year,” an award for which he has been nominated in three different decades.

-He has been listed as among the "Best Lawyers" in America for 25 consecutive years.
 He holds an “AV” rating (highest rating) from Martindale-Hubbell.
 He has been elected to the most selective legal honorary societies including the American College of Trial Lawyers, the International Society of Barristers (for whom he served as President in 2012-2013), the International Academy of Trial Lawyers, The Summit Counsel and The Irish 100.
-He has served on the National Board of ABOTA, the governing board of NITA, and the Foundation of ABOTA.
+He has served on the National Board of ABOTA and the Foundation of ABOTA.